 a history of stomach ulcers or bleeding;

-Do not crush, chew, or break a Voltaren enteric-coated tablet.
+Do not crush, chew, or break a Voltaren XR extended-release tablet.
 Swallow the tablet whole.
-The enteric-coated tablet has a special coating to protect your stomach.
-Breaking the pill could damage this coating.

-If you use Voltaren long-term, your liver function will need to be checked with frequent blood tests.
-Visit your doctor regularly.
+If you use Voltaren long-term, you may need frequent medical tests.

 What happens if I miss a dose?